 In a marathon meeting that spanned two full days and covered a wide variety of topics, the Board of Directors of the Rural Alaska Community Action Program (RurAL CAP) firmly established subsistence as its number one priority during the coming legislative session.
-RurAL CAP, a non-profit poverty agency dedicated to the elimination of to All North slope villages the "causes and conditions" of poverty in rural Alaska, endorsed the many recommendations the Citizen's Participation Conference on legislative con-cerns held last weekend in Anchorage, directing their staff to pay particular attention to the legislative recommendations presented by the Subsistence Resource Council.
+RurAL CAP, a non-profit poverty agency dedicated to the elimination of the "causes and conditions" of poverty in rural Alaska, endorsed the many recommendations of the Citizen's Participation Conference on legislative concerns held last weekend in Anchorage, directing their staff to pay particular attention to the legislative recommendations presented by the Subsistence Resource Council.